Western banks toughen payment options for Russia steel, grain trade

 Global corn prices jumped around 20 percent this year to over $5 a bushel, partly thanks to fears that supply from Ukraine in particular could be hit, especially if there is a fall in plantings.

-In steel, by contrast, the impact of tighter financing on prices has been limited, primarily due to the global market being massively oversupplied, and because it is largely small to mid-sized traders that have been impacted.
+In steel, by contrast, the impact of tighter financing on prices ST-CRUEU-IDX has been limited, primarily due to the global market being massively oversupplied.

 In 2012, Russia was the world's fifth-largest steel exporter, while Ukraine was the sixth largest, data from the International Steel Statistics Bureau showed.